 Dahlia Care Must-Knows

-Dahlias grow in the ground or containers.
+Dahlias grow equally well in the ground or containers.
 If you purchase them as bare-root tubers, start them indoors early in the spring for a head start on the growing season.
 To do this: Plant the tubers in a pot of well-drained potting soil about six weeks before the last frost; place the pots in a sunny window and keep warm.
 Keep the soil evenly moist, but not wet to avoid rot.
 Once the foliage emerges and the danger of frost has passed, plant in the ground.

 When choosing where to use dahlias in the landscape, consider the mature height of the plant.
 Some large varieties, including the dinner plate dahlia, require staking or tall neighbors to support the heavy flowers.
 Dwarf and small varieties don't require additional support.

-If you are planning on saving your dahlias for the next growing season, take these steps: About two weeks after the first frost has hit and the foliage has dropped, cut stems off at the ground and dig up the tubers.
+If you are planning on saving your dahlias for the next growing season, take these steps: About two weeks after the first frost of the season has hit and the foliage has dropped, cut stems off at the ground and dig up the tubers.
 Be sure to dig carefully because the tubers can be fragile and may break into pieces.
 Wash excess dirt from roots and allow to dry.
 Store tubers in slightly damp peat moss or sawdust in a cool, dark place.
 Come spring, you will have tubers ready to plant for another year of showy flowers.

 More Varieties of Dahlia